KDitsa/Real-Time-Vehicle-Monitor/README.md

 - **Docker** (with Docker Compose support)
   [→ Install Docker](https://docs.docker.com/get-docker/)

-> All components—Kafka, TimescaleDB, Grafana, and Python services—are managed using Docker Compose.
+> All components — Kafka, Cassandra, Prometheus, and Python/Java services—are managed using Docker Compose.
 No manual installation of individual dependencies is necessary.

 ---